adent11/WindCapstone/README.md

 * Determined height needed for the mast for the drone
 * Created temporary stand in Onshape for holding up the wind sensor above the drone
 * Re-learned how to mill out a circuit board
-* T501 - V bit for engraving PCB
+* T501 - "Contour", V bit for engraving PCB
 * T112 - "Hatches", "cut", milling out all extra copper and profile
-* T609 - Drills out the through holes
+* T609 - "Drill", Drills out the through holes